 1 brown sugar cube

-2 shots of golden rum (Try Havana Club!)
+2 shots of golden rum (Try Havana Club!)10435Is this one of the best?

 Fun fact!
 Sangria is named after the Spanish and Portuguese word for "blood letting" due to it's dark colour!
 But don't let that put you off, this potent mixture is fruity and wine-y.
 Who could ask for more?